pwjazz/mwanzia/README.markdown

 In the commonly used bi-directional mapping, the object graph ends up with cyclic references.
 JSON has no way of representing these, but Mwanzia adds its own mechanism for handling them.
-Mwanzia allows certain values to be passed back to the client by reference.
-When this happens, Mwanzia will automatically replace the reference with the full object if and only if that object was sent back as part of that same response.

-To return a property by reference, mark the getter method with the annotation
-@JsonReference.
+When serializing an object graph to the client, Mwanzia automatically replaces cyclicly referenced objects with a placeholder Reference.
+On the client-side, these place-holder references are replaced by the actual object so that the graph is reconstituted as it appeared on the server.

 ##### Java Code